A bird? A bird on a branch? A bird on an underscore? What does Dataiku's new logo represent... and why?

 1) A Story: From Heavy Data to Agile Solution

-A. Where it Started
+A. Where It Started

-Peter Naur coined the term "Data science" as a substitute for “computer science” in 1960.
+Peter Naur coined the term "data science" as a substitute for “computer science” in 1960.
 So for over 50 years, human beings have been using computers to understand and to extract knowledge from data.
 How do humans typically do this?
 By writing lines of code.
 Indeed, getting from raw data to value involves lots and lots of this:

-B. Where it is Heading
+B. Where It Is Heading

 In the past few years, we’ve seen an increasing amount of solutions that attempt to alleviate the process from raw data to business value.
 For business analysts, many no code necessary platforms have appeared.
 For data scientists, strenuous tasks like cleaning and enriching, modeling and testing, deploying and running, each have their own dedicated tools to increase productivity.
 But very few solutions answer the problems of data professionals – from beginner business analysts to expert data scientists - simultaneously.
-That’s where DSS comes in.
+That’s where Dataikui comes in.

-C. DSS, the Game Changer
+C. Dataiku, the Game Changer

 2) A Symbolic (and Visual) Quest: Tying it All Together